 This vehicle can reach high speeds.
 At higher speeds, there is an increased risk of losing control, particularly in challenging off-road conditions, and the risk of injury in a collision is greater.
-Never operate at excessive speeds.
+Never operate at excessive speeds for the driving conditions.
 Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience.
-Consider reserving use of the performance key for situations in which full speed and acceleration capability are appropriate.
+If applicable to your vehicle, consider reserving use of the performance key for situations in which full speed and acceleration capability are appropriate.